medic/cht-docs/content/en/design/best-practices/_index.md

 Each Task has an icon on the left side which indicates what type of Task it is. <br>
 The first bold line of text is the name of the person or family that the Task is about. <br>
-The second line of text is the name of the Task. <br>
+The second line of text is the title of the Task. <br>
 The days left for the Task to be done is located in the upper right-hand corner. <br>
 If a Task is overdue, the due date will be red.
 Tasks are listed in order of due date. <br>